Early Detection of Misinformation for Infodemic Management: A Domain Adaptation Approach: Robustness Analysis

-We conducted an additional empirical evaluation using a public dataset of Chinese news \citepec{nan2021mdfend2}.
-The dataset contains true and fake news in nine different domains.
-We employed news in three of these domains: entertainment, politics, and health, consistent with the setting of the empirical study with English news datasets.
-Not all news in the health domain are related to infodemic.
+We conducted an additional empirical evaluation using a public dataset of Chinese news \citepec{nan2021mdfend2}, which has been widely adopted in recent misinformation studies \citepec[e.g.,][]{wu2023mfir2,zhu_memory-guided_2023_2,peng2024not2}.
+The dataset contains true and fake news articles in nine different domains.
+The fake news articles in the dataset were labeled by the Weibo Community Management Center, whereas the true news articles were verified by NewsVerify, a platform dedicated to evaluating the credibility of content on Weibo.
+We employed news articles in three of these domains: entertainment, politics, and health, consistent with the setting of the empirical study with English news datasets.
+Not all news articles in the health domain are related to infodemic.
 We specifically chose news articles from this domain that contain words associated with the COVID pandemic, such as COVID, COVID test, or pandemic.
-Table~\ref{tab:datastat_cn} lists the number of true and fake news in each domain.
+Table~\ref{tab:datastat_cn} lists the number of true and fake news articles in each domain.
 User comments accompany 53.22\% of COVID news, 84.27\% of politics news, and 94.64\% of entertainment news.
+The average comment length is 16.4 words in the COVID domain, 14.1 words in the entertainment domain, and 18.8 words in the politics domain.